 Benefits and Perks

-Median pay for Brandeis University grads is $67K, making their salaries most similar to those of NYU grads.
+Compensation averages around $70K for Brandeis University alumni, making their earnings most comparable to NYU grads.
 Columbia University in the City of New York, Yeshiva University, and Princeton University are also similar to NYU.